 LKQ (LKQ) Gains As Market Dips: What You Should Know

-Heading into today, shares of the vehicle components company had gained 5.76% over the past month, outpacing the Auto-Tires-Trucks sector's loss of 4.83% and the S&P 500's gain of 3.11% in that time.
+Coming into today, shares of the vehicle components company had gained 3.34% in the past month.
+In that same time, the Auto-Tires-Trucks sector lost 4.25%, while the S&P 500 gained 4.82%.

-Investors will be hoping for strength from LKQ as it approaches its next earnings release.
-On that day, LKQ is projected to report earnings of $0.77 per share, which would represent year-over-year growth of 11.59%.
+LKQ will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect LKQ to post earnings of $0.77 per share.
+This would mark year-over-year growth of 11.59%.
 Meanwhile, our latest consensus estimate is calling for revenue of $3.07 billion, up 3.88% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for LKQ.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for LKQ should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.36% higher.
-LKQ is currently a Zacks Rank #2 (Buy).
+Over the past month, the Zacks Consensus EPS estimate has moved 0.36% higher.
+LKQ is holding a Zacks Rank of #2 (Buy) right now.

-Valuation is also important, so investors should note that LKQ has a Forward P/E ratio of 15.34 right now.
-This valuation marks a discount compared to its industry's average Forward P/E of 21.65.
+Looking at its valuation, LKQ is holding a Forward P/E ratio of 15.34.
+This represents a discount compared to its industry's average Forward P/E of 21.52.

 The Automotive - Replacement Parts industry is part of the Auto-Tires-Trucks sector.
-This industry currently has a Zacks Industry Rank of 46, which puts it in the top 19% of all 250+ industries.
+This group has a Zacks Industry Rank of 20, putting it in the top 8% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.